-Along with the Bowen Nature Club we invite you on a Beach Explore outing on Sunday, August 2, from 10:00 am to noon.
-We will poke around the extensive tidal flats of Mannion (Deep) Bay adjacent to the Lagoon Causeway and Sandy Beach (see the map below), during an extreme summer low tide: the very best time to observe life on these biologically rich sands and muds.
+Along with the Bowen Nature Club we convened a Beach Explore outing on Sunday, August 2, from 10:00 am to noon.
+We poked around the extensive tidal flats of Mannion (Deep) Bay adjacent to the Lagoon Causeway and Sandy Beach (see the map below), during an extreme summer low tide: the very best time to observe life on these biologically rich sands and muds.
 These flats are home to oyster, clams, small fish and crabs, and have been a centre for human activity on the Island, including shellfish harvesting by Squamish Nation peoples, a brickworks (during early settlement), and a recreation hub for Union Steamship holiday crowds.

 - 10-Jan: Letter to DFO requesting cessation of the Strait of George Herring Fishery

 - 06-Nov: Letter to DFO concerning the Herring Fishery Plans

 - 28-Sep: A decision this Fall on non-motorized use of Mt.
 Gardner?

 - 24-Jul: Get involved with the Bowen Island Biodiversity Project!

 - 01-Dec: Letter to DFO concerning the Herring Fishery